tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 ### 4. Instructor Do: Consensus Algorithm Review (5 min)

-Ask the students the following questions:
+Using the slides, ask students the following questions:

 * What is the biggest strength of:

+  * Proof of Authority

+    **Answer**: Fastest, great for testing and development.

   * Proof of Work